Why you can trust The Zebra

 Compare quotes to find an affordable homeowners policy.

 The capital required to replace your home in its entirety — including any detached structures and outdoor features like swimming pools — is a critical factor in homeowners insurance pricing.
 Not only does it affect your rate, but an accurate assessment will also protect you from the unwelcome surprise of ending up under-insured following a catastrophic event.

-The replacement cost of your home is the cornerstone of a homeowners insurance policy.
+The replacement cost of your home is the cornerstone of a homeowners insurance policy and is independent of your property's market value.
 It will help to determine the other levels of coverage as a percentage of the dwelling limit.

 |Coverage||Typical Coverage Limit|

 |Loss of Use (Coverage D)||20-30% of Coverage A|

 |Personal Liability (Coverage F)||Varies|